Legal

 Sensitive personal data

 Information of this kind may reveal details about a person’s financial situation, family circumstances, health or disability.
 Under UK GDPR, data revealing health or disability status is classified as special category personal data and attracts additional legal protections.
-Where we handle such information, we do so only to the extent necessary to process the relevant application, and only on the basis of explicit consent from the applicant or, where applicable, because processing is necessary for reasons of substantial public interest (administering a government-funded bursary scheme).
+Where we handle such information, we do so only to the extent necessary to process the relevant application, and only on the basis of explicit consent from the applicant or, where applicable, because processing is necessary for reasons of substantial public interest (administering a government-funded bursary scheme under Schedule 1, Part 2 of the Data Protection Act 2018).

 We require institutions to collect only the evidence they genuinely need to assess eligibility.
 Evidence documents uploaded to the platform are stored securely and are accessible only to authorised staff at the relevant institution and to us for the purposes of operating and supporting the platform.